Bhanditz/GitHub-Highlighter/README.md

 # GitHub Highlighter
-GitHub Highlighter is a fork from GitHub dark intended to syntax highlighting themes for code into the standard white GitHub color scheme.
+GitHub Highlighter is a fork of GitHub Dark that introduces syntax highlighting themes for code without disrupting the overall GitHub color scheme.

 ## Installing